joshua-d-miller/joshua-d-miller.github.io/_posts/2016-10-26-configuring-ubuntu-server-for-active-directory-authentication-with-duo.markdown

 sudo apt-get dist-upgrade  # Installs updates (new ones)
 {% endhighlight %}

 Now that we have completed the initial server setup, it is time to configure Active Directory and Duo authentication as I use both of these in our college.
 Lets first install **sssd** as I prefer this method for using Active Directory authentication.
 We will then install **realmd** since Ubuntu does include this.
-It allows us to discover our Active Diretory and install any additional packages that may be required.
+It allows us to discover our Active Directory and install any additional packages that may be required.
 Here is what mine looked like:

 {% highlight text %}
 sudo apt-get install sssd